Juan Manuel de Rosas: Desert Campaign

 Rosas' early administration was preoccupied with the severe deficits, large public debts and the impact of currency devaluation which his government inherited.
 A great drought that began in December 1828, which would last until April 1832, greatly impacted the economy.
 The Unitarians were still at large, controlling several provinces that had banded together in the Unitarian League.
 The capture of José María Paz, the main Unitarian leader, in March 1831 resulted in the end of the Unitarian–Federalist civil war and the collapse of the Unitarian League.
-Rosas was content, for the moment, to agree to recognize provincial autonomy in the Federal Pact.
+Rosas was content, for the moment, to agree to recognise provincial autonomy in the Federal Pact.
 In an effort to alleviate the government's financial problems, he improved revenue collection while not raising taxes and curtailed expenditure.

 By the end of his first term, Rosas was generally credited with having staved off political and financial instability, but he faced increased opposition in the House of Representatives.
 All members of the House were Federalists, as Rosas had restored the legislature that had been in place under Dorrego, and which had subsequently been dissolved by Lavalle.
 A liberal Federalist faction, which accepted dictatorship as a temporary necessity, called for the adoption of a constitution.
 Rosas was unwilling to govern constrained by a constitutional framework and only grudgingly relinquished his dictatorial powers.
 His term of office ended soon after, on 5 December 1832.

 While the government in Buenos Aires was distracted with political infighting, ranchers began moving into territories in the south inhabited by indigenous peoples.
 The resulting conflict with native peoples necessitated a government response.
 Rosas steadfastly endorsed policies which supported this expansion.
 During his governorship he granted lands in the south to war veterans and to ranchers seeking alternative pasture lands during the drought.
 Although the south was regarded as a virtual desert at the time, it had great potential and resources for agricultural development, particularly for ranching operations.
 The government gave Rosas command of an army with orders to subdue the Indian tribes in the coveted territory.
 Rosas was generous to those Indians who surrendered, rewarding them with animals and goods.
 Although he personally disliked killing Indians, he relentlessly hunted those who refused to yield.
 The Desert Campaign lasted from 1833 to 1834, with Rosas subjugating the entire region.
-His conquest of the south opened many possibilities for further territorial expansion, which led him to state: "The fine territories, which extend from the Andes to the coast and down to the Magellan Straits are now wide open for our children."
+His conquest of the south opened many possibilities for further territorial expansion, which led him to state: "The fine territories, which extend from the Andes to the coast and down to the Magellan Straits are now wide open for our children".